fostn/fusion/README.md

 Acknowledgments
 The Fusion tool was developed to simplify Python project management and execution.

-Special thanks to the open-source community for their contributions and support.
+Special thanks to the open-source community for their contributions and support .